 Transaction Costs.
 Don’t forget that your broker might charge you fees for buying and selling the stock.
 If you’re only buying/selling small dollar amounts, then these fees might eat up a significant portion of your profit.

 Should you use the dividend capture strategy?
 Most people would say it’s not worth the hassle for the small gains.
 However, if you find a stock that has past pricing and dividend movements which allow you to pocket gains that you’re happy with then it might be worth trying this out.
-We just wouldn’t recommend doing this with a large amount of money unless you’re very confident in your abilities.

 We are not financial advisors, and no content on this site should not be taken as financial advice.
 No guarantee can be made if you invest based on the information provided on this blog.
 We make no warranty of any kind regarding the blog and/or any content, data, materials, information, products or services provided on the blog.